pvcraven/advancedgamedesign/source/assignments/3d_game_development/index.rst

   In the workplace, I'd expect commits every day.
 Or hour or two.
   If you are doing something that might break the project, do it in a separate branch, then merge.
 Ask if you'd like help learning to do this.
+* Quantity/complexity of work.
+Did you do some scripting?
+Or add a detailed model?
+Or add a lot of different low-poly models?
 * Documentation.
 Did you include links to your project and your commits?
   Did you detail what you did that works in words?
 Include screenshots?
 Did you make it so simple to see what you did, I don't even